joseeden/joeden/docs/Linux/Linux Notes/017-Firewalld.md

   services: cockpit dhcpv6-client ftp ssh
 ```

 After reloading the firewall, the output shows that FTP service is no longer listed under services.
-This is because any dynamically added services like FTP will be removed from the active configuration when the firewall is restarted.
+This is because any dynamically added services like FTP will only be written to runtime and wille be removed from the active configuration when the firewall is restarted.

 ```bash
 $ firewall-cmd --reload